cshum/levi-chinese/README.md

 Chinese text processing plugins for [Levi](https://github.com/cshum/levi).

 levi-chinese aims to improve Chinese text processing capabilities of Levi.
-This is under development and I am not very familiar with NLP in Chinese.
+This is under heavy development and I am not an expert in NLP with Chinese.
-Any help would be appreciated.
+Any comments or pull requests are appreciated.

 ```js
 var levi = require('levi')